 He removed his shades and posed for pictures beside Logan Lerman, Jon Bernthal and David Ayer, writer, director and producer for the film.

-The photocall came days after the actor wed Angelina Jolie at the Chateau Miraval in France, in the presence of the couple's six children.
+The photocall came days after Pitt wed Angelina Jolie at the Chateau Miraval in France, in the presence of the couple's six children.

 Fury, set in 1945, also stars Shia LaBeouf and Michael Pena as an American crew embarking on a deadly mission behind enemy lines.

 Pitt plays army sergeant Wardaddy, who commands a Sherman tank and a five-man crew on the assignment.

 Wardaddy and his men are outnumbered and outgunned and face overwhelming odds in their heroic attempts to strike Nazi Germany when a rookie soldier is thrust into their platoon.